prakhar1989/deepweb/README.md

 Lastly, the `cache` folder stores the intermediate output of crawling content of the webpages.
 The `result` folder conversly stores the generated content summaries.

+### Other Info
+For multiple-word entries, I have decided **not** to include multiple-word information in the content summaries.

 ### File List
 ```